 Here in New England, we just had our first snowfall… on Halloween.
 It was so bad in some areas that trick-or-treating had to be postponed for safety reasons.
 How lame is that?
 Fall is my favorite season, and Winter’s already butting into Fall’s business… like a jerk.
-I had to pull out my snow shovel the next day, and it got me to thinking about other things I should do to prepare for this jerk… Winter.
+I had to pull out my snow shovel the next day, and it got me to thinking about other winter maintenance things I should do to prepare for this jerk… Winter.
 ACCC is a non profit credit counseling agency, but we also have winter maintenance tips for you!

 - Check Heating System: I turned on my heating system in mid-October just to check and, sure enough, it didn’t work.
 But, my father is a plumbing/heating expert, so I called him up and we had it ready to go that day.
 Some things you can do yourself, like change a dirty air filter.
 But don’t hesitate to call in a professional if you’re experiencing problems.
 If you use a fireplace, have your chimney inspected/swept.
 If you want to be thorough, you can get your entire home audited for energy efficiency.
 Professionals will analyze your home using several techniques and tools to find any areas where your home is leaking heat/energy.
 Visit EnergyStar.gov for more information.

 - Seal Leaks: I mentioned the home audit, but some things you can figure out on your own.
 If you feel a draft by a certain door or window, that’s wasted energy.
 Some caulking might seal the leak around window and door frames.
 Weather stripping is another option for a door, and shrink-wrap can seal a window.
 If you have a basement, you might have a door that leaks cold air into the rest of the house.
 A draft guard is a cheap and easy fix, perfect for staying on budget.

 - Clean the Yard: I need to mow the lawn one last time, and rake up any leaves/debris/branches lying around.
 I don’t want all that stuff sitting on top of the grass while covered in snow and ice for months.